system76/docs/_articles/install-minecraft.md

 layout: article
 title: Install and Optimize Minecraft!
 (Java Edition)
 description:
-  So you want some of that blocky goodness?
+  So you want some of that sandbox blocky goodness?
 Well, get Java and some graphics cards and let's go!
 keywords:
   - Minecraft
   - Mojang